polypoly/Cas9/README.md

 # SeqAlign2
-One file shiny app with more functionality
+One file shiny app for multiple sequence alignment.
+You can download the pdf and csv files.
+The pdf file contains the msa plot.